James H. Johnson

-James Johnson is a cultural historian who writes and teaches about modern and early modern Europe.
-His interests include eighteenth- and nineteenth-century France, the history of Venice, and music history.
+James Johnson is a cultural historian who writes and teaches on modern and early modern Europe.
+His research includes eighteenth- and nineteenth-century France, the history of Venice, and music history.
 His book Listening in Paris: A Cultural History received the American Historical Association’s 1995 Herbert Baxter Adams Award and the American Philosophical Society’s Jacques Barzun Prize.
-His first installment of a two-volume work on masking, disguise, and identity in European history, Venice Incognito: Masking in the Serene Republic, received the American Historical Association’s 2011 George L. Mosse Award and Oscar Kenshur Book Prize.
-He is now at work on its successor, Means of Concealment: French Identity and the Self.
+His first installment of a two-volume work on identity and disguise in European history, Venice Incognito: Masks in the Serene Republic, received the American Historical Association’s 2011 George L. Mosse Award and Oscar Kenshur Book Prize.
+He is now at work on its successor, Disguised Intentions: Masks in the City of Light.

-Professor Johnson has taught an array of courses in his two decades at Boston University, including the Humanities and Social Science sequences in BU’s Core Curriculum, Nineteenth- and Twentieth-European Intellectual History, and Nineteenth-Century France.
-His seminars have included Music and Ideas, the Culture of World War I, and Postwar European Culture.
+Professor Johnson has taught an array of courses at Boston University, including the Humanities and Social Science sequences in the university’s Core Curriculum, Nineteenth- and Twentieth-European Intellectual History, Nineteenth-Century France, and the History of Boston.
+His seminars include Music and Ideas, the Culture of World War I, and Postwar European Culture.
 He has designed and taught summer courses in Venice and Paris.
 In 1996, he received Boston University’s highest teaching award, the Metcalf Prize.

-Professor Johnson is an active pianist who gives regular lecture/performances on music in its cultural context.
-Among his recent programs are “Maurice Ravel, Modernism, and the Great War,” “Beethoven and the Art of Infinite Yearning,” “Bach and the Divine Idea,” and “French Impressions.
-A Musical Journey.”
-He lives in Portland, Maine, with his wife Lydia Moland, who teaches philosophy at Colby College.
+Professor Johnson is an active pianist who gives regular lecture / performances on music in its cultural context.
+Among his recent programs are “Maurice Ravel, Modernism, and the Great War,” “Beethoven and the Art of Infinite Yearning,” and “Bach and the Divine Idea.”
+He lives in Portland, Maine with his wife Lydia Moland, who teaches philosophy at Colby College.